Developing a Human-Centered Digital Health Solution for CPPS Care

 July 2025

-Project prep and goal alignment.
+Project prep and goal alignment

-Stanford In-Person Design Sprint: Understand, Define, Ideate.
+In-person Design Sprint: Understand, Define, Ideate

-Insights synthesis and prototype development.
+Insights synthesis and prototype development

 August 2025

-Prototype delivery and presentation.
+Prototype delivery and presentation